T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *slaveId*, *sqlBefore*, *sqlInsert*, *sqlUpdate*, *sqlDelete*, *sqlUpdate*, *sqlAfter*: Only used in :ref:`Upload advanced mode`.

   * *fileReplace=always*: If `fileDestination` exist - replace it by the new one.

+  * fileSplit:
+  * fileDestinationSplit:
+  * tableNameSplit: see split-pdf-upload_

 Immediately after the upload finished (before the user press save), the file will be checked on the server for it's content or file extension (see 'accept').